 - Resident Clients: Resident partners/shareholders participating in a PTET (elective or mandatory) may not receive a credit for taxes paid to another state on their resident state income tax return.

-- Refundability Issues: In most states, the PTET becomes a fully refundable credit on the owners' personal returns.
-However, in some states the credit is not fully refundable and/or excess credit is carried forward to future years where it may expire if not fully used.
+- Refundability Issues: In most states, the PTET becomes a fully refundable credit on the owners’ personal income tax returns.
+However, in some states, the credit is not fully refundable, and/or excess credit is carried forward to future years, where it may expire if not fully used.

 Telecommuting

-As the economy continues to evolve, widespread telecommuting, the looming economic downturn, and state budget shortfalls has increased the focus on state taxes.
-Although telecommuting raises many concerns, some of these central issues put into focus are:
+As the economy continues to evolve, widespread remote working and state budget shortfalls have increased the focus on state and local taxes.
+Although telecommuting raises many concerns, some of the central issues put into focus are:

-Nexus in respect to telecommuting is generally straightforward.
-An employee’s presence in a state creates nexus unless protected by P.L.
+Nexus, with respect to telecommuting, is generally straightforward.
+An employee’s presence in a state creates nexus unless the company is engaged in activities that are protected by P.L.
 86-272.
-Virtually all state COVID-19 relief provisions have expired.
-For income tax apportionment, in some states, the consequence of an employee working from a different state could affect sales sourcing, payroll, and the property factor for state tax apportionment.
-For example, the New York City UBT (for non-corporate entities) uses cost-of-performance sourcing, which can lower taxes if employees leave New York to telework in nearby states.
-Such sourcing is generally determined based on the place where the services are performed.
+For income tax apportionment, in some states, the consequence of an employee working from a different state could affect sales sourcing, payroll, and the property factor.
+For example, the New York City UBT (for non-corporate entities) uses cost-ofperformance sourcing, which can lower taxes if employees leave New York to telework in nearby states.
+Such sourcing is generally determined based on where the services are performed.

 Payroll withholding also presents challenges.
 Most states source employee wages to the state where the employee performs the services; however, with “Convenience of the Employer” rules, such as those in New York, there is added complexity.
-These rules, some of which preceded the pandemic, essentially require non-resident wages to be sourced to the state’s office where the employee is assigned.
+These rules, some of which preceded the pandemic, essentially require non-resident wages to be sourced to the state’s office where the employee is assigned, even if the employee works remotely in another state.
+The New York Division of Tax Appeals recently upheld the state’s implementation of the convenience of the employer rule but there will likely be more litigation to come on this issue.

 This could result in double withholding requirements for the employer.
 Some of the key issues impacting payroll withholding decisions include: